 - Fight early bedtime drowsiness by doing some activities that will keep you awake.

-- Exercise regularly during the day (avoid late evening workouts) and eat healthy foods.
+- Exercise regularly (avoid late evening workouts) and eat healthy magnesium-rich foods.

 - Avoid late and heavy suppers; aim to have supper 2 hours before your bedtime.